by Thomson Reuters.

 There is an intense demand in both professional trading and risk management communities for fast, accurate measures of volatility to support more proactive intraday decision making.
 Traditional measures are either backward looking and lack sufficient time resolution (realized) or forward looking (implied) and do not tell us anything reliable about current volatility conditions.
 VIX has become a popularly used measure for volatility, but suffers from well known transparency issues, strange uninterpretable moves and speculative distortions.

-Thomson Reuters is actively developing these new measures for risk (called e-measures) based on ergodic principle which allows us to quickly calculate market wide (or large portfolios) volatility (e-Vol) and value at risk (eVaR) in a completely transparent way using constituent price moves of the index across two close time points.
+Refinitiv is actively developing these new measures for risk (called e-measures) based on ergodic principle which allows us to quickly calculate market wide (or large portfolios) volatility (e-Vol) and value at risk (eVaR) in a completely transparent way using constituent price moves of the index across two close time points.
 These measures are fast reacting and reliably reproducing intraday dynamics of volatility in the S&P500 on a scale of minutes under both normal and extreme flash crash conditions.
 They are meaningful and easily interpretable for traders and risk managers.

 We think these new measures will be a great addition to the volatility toolkit for traders and brokers to stay on their toes in competition for the best prices.
 Traders can use it to react quickly to changing volatility conditions.
 Liquidity providers and brokers would be interested to use it to manage risk or adjust execution of orders when volatility rises.